Answers to frequently asked questions about ATSMs

 Please read the FAQs about ATSMs and subspecialty training.

 I’m an overseas trainee spending some time training in the UK: can I register for an ATSM?

 Yes, you may register for an ATSM.
 Your ATSM Director will be able to advise whether there are sufficient ATSM training opportunities within your deanery.
 ST trainees must complete ATSMs to gain their CCT and therefore are given priority.
 However, many Deaneries report additional training capacity.

-If you do register for an ATSM, you’ll need to complete the registration form (PDF, 90 kb) and register with the RCOG.
+If you do register for an ATSM, you’ll need to complete the application process and register as a Trainee with the RCOG.
 If you don’t meet the criteria to register with the RCOG, your deanery may still offer training and provide a certificate of equivalent training for your records when you complete the ATSM.
 However, this certificate doesn’t count towards CCT or CESR(CP).

 Are there any mandatory ATSMs?

 None of the ATSMs are mandatory.
 When choosing your ATSMs, consider your own skills and the likely consultant job opportunities.
 As most trainees will aim for a post with an element of out-of-hours labour ward commitment, we recommend that most trainees consider the ATSM in advanced labour ward practice.